-Visa
+Immigration/Visa

 A visa is official permission to temporarily reside in another country and is granted by the government of that country.
 U.S. citizens do not currently need a visa to enter Ireland.
-The CIE will post basic information in your online Learning Content about documents you should bring with you to show immigration officials as you enter Ireland.
-However, it is your responsibility to keep up-to-date about student visa requirements for Ireland, and if regulations change, to apply for and receive a visa from an Irish consulate or embassy in a timely manner.
+Should that change, however, it is your responsibility to apply for and receive a visa from an Irish consulate or embassy in a timely manner.
 Please read the "Visa" section of your Study Abroad Handbook for more information about what you should do to keep up-to-date on visa requirements.